webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 {: #ex-restrict title="Example Subscribe Request"}

-An application might use the Web Push API [API] to include this information.
+An application might use the Web Push API {{API}} to include this information.
 For example, the API might permit an application to provide a public key as part of a new field on the `PushSubscriptionOptions` dictionary.